abustamam/frontend-nanodegree-mobile-portfolio/README.md

 Of course, the docs and plugins at [GulpJS](http://www.gulpjs.com) also helped.

 For inlining critical CSS, I used [this](http://jonassebastianohlsson.com/criticalpathcssgenerator/).

+For info on requestAnimatinFrame, I used [this](http://www.html5rocks.com/en/tutorials/speed/animations/).

 ## Website Performance Optimization portfolio project